ahyunsoo3/daybyday/README.md

 # -

-Achivements follow the difficulty that is made in complexity.
+Achievements follow the difficulty that is made in complexity.
+(Not absolute because basis can inspire us more easily)